NeuroBench/neurobench/docs/tutorials/tutorial_neurobench.dvs.rst

    results = benchmark.run()
    print(results)

 Interpreting the results can now lead to a better understanding of your model.
-As can be seen in this tutorial, the synaptic operations of our CSNN include Multiply-Accumulates as well.
+As can be seen in this tutorial, the synaptic operations of our CSNN shows the excecution of Multiply-Accumulates as well.
 This might seem counterintuitive initially, but when looking at the layers that actually cause these, it is found that is caused by the first layer.
 Even though we asked for stack preprocessing which preserves the spiking nature of the DVS Gesture dataset.
 Stack preprocessing bins positive and negative events in a certain time window, equaling the pixels which received positive events to 1 in the positive channel and similarly for the negative channel.
 However, before passing these events to our first convolutional layer, we apply a pooling layer which creates values which are not zero or one, leading to the need of MACs.